-The Board has contributed \$50,000 to Griffith University's Institute of Glycomics since 2015, including \$10,000 in the 2018/19 Financial Year towards the purchase of a Digital Dispenser.
+The Board has contributed \$70,000 to Griffith University's Institute of Glycomics since 2015, including \$21,000 in the 2019/20 Financial Year including \$11,000 for student summer school research scholarships and \$10,000 to assist the Institute's research into COVID-19 to aid the fight against the global pandemic.
 Our sponsorship ensures the Institute and its researchers have access to the most innovative assets as they deliver on their vision of delivering novel drugs and vaccines to the community.
-We continue to be amazed and inspired by the incredible work done by the Institute, and we look forward to seeing the dispenser in action.
+We continue to be amazed and inspired by the incredible work done by the Institute, and we look forward to seeing how the scholarships help the next generation of researchers.